I'm here for me

 - Suffolk Night Owls offers an evening telephone service for people with complex needs (currently Thurs – Sun 8pm-2am)

 The Norfolk and Suffolk Foundation Trust provide local NHS mental health support.
-The Health Outreach Service can provide some targeted support through their marginalised adults offer.
+The Health Outreach Service can provide targeted support through their marginalised adults offer for trans individuals who are also one of the priority groups the service works with .
 An information leaflet and referral form can be accessed through these links.

 Where can I find out more about transgender rights?